L-for-Lanciz/Tirexdel/Documentation.md

 ## MailOctopus
 **Scope**: section for performing a fully automated heuristic and OSINT analysis on input provided E-Mail. <br />

-By providing an email as an input for the script, it will automatically procede with data exctraction and parsing of its details and network/host artifacts. <br />
+By providing an email as an input for the script, it will automatically proceed with data extraction and parsing of its details and network/host artifacts. <br />
 In this first stage, all of the analysis is made client-side without any API activity.
 That means that you have no reason to worry about data privacy.
-The email data will be disposed in three groups: left, central and right. <br />
+The email data will be disposed of in three groups: left, central, and right. <br />
 &nbsp;

 On the **left**, you will find the header of the email in 3 different views: <br />